Nico Beyer

 Nico Beyer (born 15 June 1964) is a German film director and producer.
 He is noted for his unique visual style and wide array of different techniques and formats.

-His commercial work has won him numerous, international awards, such as gold and silver Lions in Cannes, Clio Awards, Cresta Awards, ADC, LIA, CICLOPS, D&AD, New York Festival, Eurobest, Red Dot Awards, among many others.
+His commercial work has won him numerous, international awards, such as gold and silver Lions in Cannes, Clio Awards, Cresta International Advertising Awards, ADC, LIA, CICLOPE, D&AD, New York Festivals, Eurobest, Red Dot Awards, among many others.

 Beyer is well known for his video collaborations with the Pet Shop Boys, The Verve, They Might Be Giants and Suzanne Vega, as well as for his award-winning advertising campaigns.

 Early life

 Beyer was born in Wilhelmshaven, Germany.
 He is the son of artist Ulli Beyer and the grandson of writer Anja Lundholm.
 After graduating from the Kunstakademie Düsseldorf, Beyer worked with renown video artist Nam June Paik and Horst H. Baumann, documenting their work on video.

 Career

 Beyers career as a filmmaker began with creating idents for MTV Europe, which gained him international recognition.
-He then (1991) moved from Düsseldorf to[Paris, where he signed with international production company Partizan.
-His videos and first TV spots for fashion designer Thierry Mugler, Diesel, Der Spiegel, Jason Donovan, Forbes Magazine ignited his international advertising career.
+In 1991 he then moved from Düsseldorf to Paris, where he signed with international production company Partizan.
+His videos and first TV spots for fashion designer Thierry Mugler, Diesel, Der Spiegel, Jason Donovan, Forbes magazine ignited his international advertising career.
 Beyer signed with Propaganda Films in Hollywood (1993) and later Passport Films and then Compass Films and directed campaigns, such as Mercedes-Benz, Panasonic, Swatch (featuring Nina Hagen) etc...
 He moved from Paris to New York City.
 Beyer also continued his music video work and directed videos for The Shamen, U96, Swing Out Sister, Suzanne Vega, Tony!
 Toni!
 Toné!, Erasure, Cocteau Twins, Galliano and They Might Be Giants.

 In 1996, Beyer moved from New York City to Berlin.
 He opened his own production company Mann Im Mond.

-So far, Beyer was experimenting with digital post production.
+So far, Beyer was experimenting with digital post-production.
 His unique style was best featured in Shots magazine.

 From now on, Beyer focused on pure photography, story telling and cinematic images.

-As a result, Beyer shot his first short film Phantom (1998), which premiered at the Berlinale (Berlin Film Festival).
+As a result, Beyer shot his first short film Phantom(1998), which premiered at the Berlinale (Berlin Film Festival).

 Beyer now used advertising to tell stories and to work with actors, which was most visible in his music videos for Deine Lakaien and Eartling.

 He directed TV spots for Frankfurter Allgemeine Zeitung, SWR, Audi, Renault and Coca-Cola, which won him silver and gold Lions at the renown Cannes Lions Festival, as well as Gold at the New York Film Festival, Gold at the Art Directors Club of New York.

 Beyer moved back to Paris (1999), where he continued his work with his new production company Chased by Cowboys and his new business partner Edward Grann.
 Beyer's visual style enabled him to enter into car advertising.
 His campaign for Infinity (2001) and collaboration with advertising agency Chiat Day, started his career in American advertising.